smo0ths/UE4CommOpti/README.md

 Copy/Paste:  %localappdata%/ReadyOrNot/Saved/Config/WindowsNoEditor/GameUserSettings.ini

-here are a few things to look for or tweak these overwrite engine.ini commands unfortunately
+*here are a few things to look for or tweak these overwrite engine.ini commands unfortunately

 MaxFPS=163
 FrameRateLimit=163
-TextureStreamPoolSizeStorage=2048;--------------------------important for squad
+TextureStreamPoolSizeStorage=1536;--------------------------important for squad
 ResolutionScaleModifier=1
 DFAO=
 DistanceFieldShadows=1